insin/newforms/docs/widgets.rst

 ..
 Note::

-   Widgets are rendered as ``React.DOM`` componeonts -- in the example above, we used ``className`` instead of ``class`` as React has standardised on the `JavaScript-safe versions of attribute names`_, which avoid conflicting with JavaScript reserved words.
+   Widgets are rendered as ``ReactElement`` objects -- in the example above, we used ``className`` instead of ``class`` as React has standardised on the `JavaScript-safe versions of attribute names`_, which avoid conflicting with JavaScript reserved words.